jasonyingling/reading-time-wp/readme.txt

 2. The options available in Reading Time WP.

 == Changelog ==

+= 1.0.9 =
+* Fixed typo in shortcode and implemented better sanitization from github

+= 1.0.8 =
+* Added in singular postfix setting.
+Added in separate control to display reading time on excerpts.

 = 1.0.7 =
 * Switched to using span elements instead of divs for inserting before content and excerpt